neapsix/catalog-app/README.md

 - [x] Add Reset all filters option
 - [x] Add Download as CSV option
 - [x] Add pop-up Details form
-- [ ] Add custom exclude checkboxes so that the display name doesn't have to match the filter string.
+- [x] Add custom exclude checkboxes so that the display name doesn't have to match the filter string.
+- [x] Add option to define custom multi-filter checkboxes that exclude several strings.
+- [ ] Refactor exclude checkboxes:
-- [ ] Refactor exclude checkboxes so that every checkbox has a state value from the start.
-This change would allow for a more functional All/None link instead of the Reset all link.
+    - [ ]  Keep a state value from the start for each checkbox, instead of the current hack (checked by default, appears in state when unchecked).
+This change owuld allow for more functional select all/none links instead of the current Reset all link.
+    - [ ] Define both single- and multi-filter checkboxes using the multi-filter format instead of using forColumn in single-filter checkboxes.
 - [ ] Write new README file.

 ## Available Scripts